Malheur Enterprise

-The Malheur Enterprise is a weekly newspaper in Vale, Oregon.
-It was established in 1909, and since October 2015 has been published by Malheur Enterprise Pub.
-Co.
-It is issued weekly on Wednesdays.
+The Malheur Enterprise was a weekly newspaper in Vale, Oregon.
+It was established in 1909, and was published by Malheur Enterprise Pub.
+Co. since October 2015 until its last published story in May, 2025.
 Early on, it carried the title Malheur Enterprise and Vale Plaindealer.
-As of 2018 its circulation has been estimated at 1,207 to 1,277.

-Genesis in boosterism
+As of 2018 its circulation was estimated between 1,207 to 1,277.
+Its print and online circulation in 2022 was approximately 3,000.
+The newspaper closed in 2025 due to its owners' retirement; the last print edition was published on May 7, 2025, and the last online edition on May 31.

+Early history

-The Enterprise started out as a regional booster, with financial backing from Major Leigh Hill (L. H.) French.
+The Enterprise was first published on November 20, 1909, and started out as a regional booster, with financial backing from Major Leigh Hill (L. H.) French.
 French, who had recently been promoting mining projects in the Klondike gold rush in Alaska and was related by marriage to the Studebaker automobile family, promoted mining, and prizefights.
 With his backing, the paper envisioned oil wells and irrigation projects as driving a prosperous future for the region.
-John Rigby, who became the paper's second manager in 1912, has been credited with rallying public opinion behind the Warm Springs Irrigation District.
-George Huntington Currey purchased the paper in 1917, and then traded it in 1920 for the Baker City Herald.
+John Rigby, who became the paper's second manager after B.M.
+Stone in 1912, was credited by Enterprise publisher Arthur H. Bone with rallying public opinion behind the Warm Springs Irrigation District.

+John E. Roberts purchased the paper in July 1915, but died a year later.
+Rigby took charge of the Enterprise again until George Huntington Currey purchased it in 1917, who then traded it in 1920 for the Baker City Herald.
 In 1922 brothers Winfield S. and Harry Brown, who had founded other eastern Oregon papers, purchased an interest in the paper.
-The Enterprise played a role in the election of U.S. senator Robert Stanfield.
-The Enterprise was sold in 1930.
+The Enterprise played a role in the election of U.S. senator Robert N. Stanfield in 1928.

-A 1950 book covering the county's early days identified the Enterprise as "one of three newsy newspapers still published in Malheur county."
+After eight years, Winfield Brown sold the newspaper to Arthur H. Bone in 1930.
+He sold it sixteen years later to Robert V. Thurston in 1946.
+A few years later in 1950 a book covering the county's early days identified the Enterprise as "one of three newsy newspapers still published in Malheur county."
+Thurston sold the paper in 1956 to Dudley H. Brownhill, who was the son of the founder of the Californian Newspaper Publishers Association.
+Brownhill previously worked at Hearst and had founded the Lewis River News in Woodland, Washington.
+Russell Skinner bought the paper in 1959, and sold it two years later to William Jenkins.

 The Oregon Education Association commended the Enterprise in 1972 for its "over-all education coverage."